cyb3rg3cko/InkWell/InkWell-Server/README.md

 	- Local file syne (per logged in user)
 	- Notebook and notes colab option with other users
-	- Links to notebooks or notes in notes
 	- Improved search function
 	- Godot built 2D interface for Linux, Windows, Mac, Android, IOS
 	- Godot built 2D and VR/AR interface for Meta Quest